easytarget/PrintEye/README.md

 * You will need level shifters for interfacing to a Duet UART (PanelDue) port if you run this at 16Mhz/5v, alternatively use a 12Mhz/3.3v combo, or experiment with the underclock option discussed in the setup() section of the sketch.
 Display updates will be even slower for this, and you might need to add a 3v3 regulator, or tap the controllers 3v3 line for power.

 ## Enhancements:
+* EEPROM for settings`
 * Pause button
-* WiFi status/strength? not in the Json message, but handy.
-Network and IP address in idle mode?
- * Or provide via Duet Config setting the idletext..
+* Active vs Standby; switch which is shown
+* Heater Errors: Show, icon and put 'Error' in the status line.
+* Find a lower memory footprint Json parser?
-* Investigate wether it is possibel to multiplex the HW I2C bus (SCK) with IO pins and a couple of signal diodes to address one display or the other, or both for setup, clearing etc.
+* Investigate wether it is possible to multiplex the HW I2C bus (SCK) with IO pins and a couple of signal diodes to address one display or the other, or both for setup, clearing etc.
-* Find a lower memory footprint Json parser